Distilled Thompson Sampling: Practical and Efficient Thompson Sampling via Imitation Learning: Imitation learning with Wasserstein distances

 \section{Imitation learning with Wasserstein distances}

-When actions can be naturally embedded in a continuous space, we may want to measure closeness between the imitation and TS policy by incorporating the geometry of the actions taken by the respective policies.
-In this section, we provide an alternative instantiation of the abstract form of Algorithm~\ref{alg:imitation} that uses Wasserstein distances as the notion of discrepancy $\disc{\cdot}{\cdot}{s}$ instead of the KL divergence.
-Our previous theoretical development for KL divergences has its analogues here, which we now briefly outline.
+When actions can be naturally embedded in a continuous space, we may want to measure closeness between the imitation and TS policy by incorporating the geometry of the action space $\mc{A}$.
+In this section, we provide an alternative instantiation of the abstract form of Algorithm~\ref{alg:imitation} by using Wasserstein distances as the notion of discrepancy $\disc{\cdot}{\cdot}{s}$.
+Our previous theoretical development for KL divergences has direct analogues in this setting, which we now briefly outline.

 Given a metric $d(\cdot, \cdot)$ on $\actionset$, the Wasserstein distance between two distributions $q^1$ and $q^2$ on $\mc{A}$ is defined by the optimal transport problem